zkxshg/AlgoToolBox/Array_SlidingWindowMax.md

-The algorithm in `Array_SlidingWindowMaximum.cpp` finds the maximum number in each subarray of size `k` in a given array.
+The algorithm in `Array_SlidingWindowMax.cpp` finds the maximum number in each subarray of size `k` in a given array.

 **Goal of Algorithm:**
 The aim of this algorithm is to find the maximum value in each subarray of size `k` for a given array.
 This is often referred to as a "sliding window maximum" problem.